bananabenana/Metabolic_modelling_scripts/merge_fba_profiles/README.md

-# Collate and merge all FBA profiles from Bactabolize into logntable format for downstream analysis
+# Merge multiple FBA profiles into longtable format

 This script takes a directory containing  .tsv files from the [Bactabolize](https://github.com/kelwyres/Bactabolize) [fba](https://github.com/kelwyres/Bactabolize/wiki/4.-Predict-growth-profiles) command and merges them together into a longtable format for analysis in a program like R.